 The natural clinical course of Ebola virus infection varies markedly between the different viral species and according to the level of supportive medical care available.
 The most lethal species is Zaire ebolavirus, which has a reported case fatality rate of up to 90%.
-The average case fatality rate was approximately 50% in most treatment centers in the 2014 outbreak in West Africa, although rates have varied from 25% to 90% in other past outbreaks.
+The average case fatality rate is approximately 50%, although rates have varied from 25% to 90% in other past outbreaks.
 Most epidemics have taken place in resource-poor settings that have little supportive care; therefore, the case fatality rate in other settings could be <40%.

 Younger children (<5 years of age) and adults over 40 years of age have a higher mortality rate compared with adolescents and younger adults.
 Women have a slightly better survival rate compared with men.
 High viral load, acute kidney injury, and neurologic involvement are also predictors of poor outcome.

 An observational study from an outbreak in 1995 showed a marked decrease in the case fatality rate from 93% to 69% between the initial and final phases of the outbreak.
 This suggests that later cases were recognized earlier, and possibly received higher quality of care.

 Data on the effects of HIV infection on prognosis are being awaited.
 One study suggests that infection with GB virus C, an immunomodulatory pegivirus that is present in up to 28% of West Africans, is associated with better survival from acute Ebola virus disease.

 Patients who die tend to develop clinical signs early on in the infection, with death usually attributed to shock and multi-organ failure, typically occurring between days 6 and 16 of infection.
 Patients who eventually recover exhibit isolated fever for several days with improvement typically around days 6 to 11.